 Tracking Our Progress

-Visit our Hacktoberfest Milestone for limited-time only to see what work has been done for Hacktoberfest!
-We will also post some updates on our official social media channels to share what people have contributed as part of Hacktoberfest.
+Visit our Hacktoberfest Milestone for the duration of the event to see what work is being done for Hacktoberfest!
+If there’s enough participation, we will also consider posting some updates on our official social media channels to share the Hacktoberfest contributions to our users.